 Many or all of the companies featured provide compensation to LendEDU.
 These commissions are how we maintain our free service for consumers.
 Compensation, along with hours of in-depth editorial research, determines where & how companies appear on our site.

-Home equity sharing can be a smart way to access cash without taking on debt.
+Home equity sharing is an option for accessing cash without taking on debt.
 With an equity sharing agreement, you exchange a portion of your home’s equity for a lump-sum payment.
 The investment company will expect you to either buy out its position or sell your home to make payment by the end of your term.

 These agreements are a good option for homeowners who need cash but can’t afford additional monthly payments or can’t meet the eligibility requirements required by lenders.